symlex/symlex/README.md

 Difference to FOSRestBundle
 ---------------------------
 As many other Symfony developers, I got experience implementing REST services with the FOSRestBundle (basically the standard solution).
 While this works at the end of the day, I don't think FOSRestBundle is a particularly beautiful and lean piece of code.
-For 99% of all projects, the same can be accomplished with 1% of effort.
+For 98% of all projects, the same can be accomplished with 5% of effort (measured in lines of code).

 Both, the REST and Twig router classes used in this boilerplate, are less than 200 lines of code combined.
-You should use FOSRestBundle, if you need flexible response formats (other than JSON) and/or complex routing - but for most projects, it is a violation of the "Keep it simple, stupid" principle and doesn't make the application more powerful or professional.
+You might want to use FOSRestBundle, if you need flexible response formats (other than JSON) and/or complex routing - but for most projects, it is a violation of the "Keep it simple, stupid" principle and doesn't make the application more powerful or professional.
 If you still don't trust my code, you can have a look at it to understand the basics of Silex routing and code your own little class.
 It's really simple.

 Controllers
 -----------